Close Icon

 Your guide to Furnished Holiday Let tax 2023

-As of 6th April 2025 (1st April 2025 for companies), the FHL tax relief regime has been abolished.
+The Furnished Holiday Let (FHL) tax relief regime was abolished in April 2025.
 As a result, the tax benefits associated with qualifying FHLs no longer apply.
 Instead, FHLs are taxed in the same way as long-term residential or commercial lets.

 Tax can be a complex subject and differs per individual case, so we always recommend you seek professional advice.

-Furnished Holiday Let tax guide 2025
+2026 guide to Furnished Holiday Let tax

 A person doing their taxes with a laptop, calculator and documents